-The average lineal admixture time of an individual is an average over all lineages passing through that individual.
+The average lineal admixture time of an individual is an average over all lineages ending at that individual.
 At every merging of lineages through offspring, equal weighting is given to the respective sets of maternal and paternal lineages.
 The average lineal admixture time of a group of individuals is the average lineal admixture time across all those individuals.

 It is worth noting that non-zero admixture times do not remain constant if the observation time changes.
-It follows that non-zero average admixture times of individuals are not fixed.
-They will increase if the observation time increases with age.
+It follows that the non-zero average admixture time of an individual is not fixed.
+It will increase if the observation time increases with age.